 Pedestrian fatalities are a significant issue in many cities, including Atlanta.
 Factors contributing to pedestrian danger include a lack of walkways and crosswalks, high vehicle speeds, and a lack of enforcement of traffic laws.

-If you or a loved one have been injured as a pedestrian by a vehicle due to a negligent driver, you’re not alone.
-A pedestrian accident lawyer in Atlanta from John Foy & Associates can help you get justice and compensation for the injuries you’ve suffered.
+You’re not alone if you or a loved one was a pedestrian injured by a negligent driver.
+An Atlanta pedestrian accident lawyer from our personal injury law firm can help you get justice and financial compensation for your injuries.

-The key to any accident is to gather as much information as possible.
-Record the names of any witnesses.
-Hopefully, the vehicle that hit you has stopped.
-Get the driver’s license number, insurance information, and license plate number.
-If possible, take a photo of the license plate.
-Make a record of your environment—Was there a walkway?
-Was there a light?
+After a collision, gather as much information as possible.
+Record the names of witnesses.
+Then, get the driver’s license number, insurance information, and license plate number.
+Make a note of your surroundings, such as walkways and traffic signals.

-You should also make some important calls.
-You will need to call 911 if you or anyone else need immediate medical attention.
+You should also make a call to report the accident.
+You must call 911 if you or anyone else needs immediate medical attention.
 You will also need to notify the police to file a formal report.

 to find a John Foy office near you